-Typically, organizations have an inconsistent view of data across different departments or even within the same department.
-In this age of big data, it’s more important than ever to find ways to consolidate and share reliable data organization-wide.
-Otherwise there will be missed opportunities, wasted money and poorer customer service.
-This session focuses on strategies for identifying, streamlining and sharing critical information across the organization.
+The Commonwealth typically maintains multiple copies of the same business data within and across agencies.
+In this age of big data, it's more important than ever to find ways to consolidate and share reliable data organization-wide.
+Otherwise there will be inefficiencies, missed opportunities and blunted economic development.
+This session focuses on exciting new services for identifying, streamlining and sharing critical information across the enterprise.

 Although the debate about open data is still evolving, transparency and open government are clearly here to stay.
 Simply making data available to the public isn’t enough, however.
 It has to be useful, which requires a specific approach based on the agency releasing it, the kind of data being released and the targeted audience.
 This session discusses how open data can lead to increased engagement, efficiency and innovation.

 Adam Hecktman, Director of Technology and Civic Innovation, Microsoft